HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 ## Input Parameters
 - Parameter: $coursecode
    - Type: varchar
-   - Description: Course code
+   - Description: Course code.
+Stored as varchar(45) in the database

 - Parameter: $coursename
    - Type: varchar
-   - Description: The name of the course
+   - Description: The name of the course.
+Stored as varchar(80) in the database

 - Parameter: $courseGitURL
    - Type: varchar
-   - Description: The URL to the Git repository associated with the course
+   - Description: The URL to the Git repository associated with the course.
+Stored as varchar(1024) in the database

 - Parameter: $userid
    - Type: int
-   - Description: User ID, used for authorization
+   - Description: User ID, used for authorization.
+Stored as int(10) in the database

 ## Calling Methods
 - GET